damianhakert/damianhakert.github.io/source/posts/2015-04-15-bitbucket-vs-gitlab-com.html.markdown

 ## Comes with a CI!

 With every GitLab installation, you get our continuous integration tool GitLab CI!
-GitLab.com users can use it for free on [ci.gitlab.com](https://ci.gitlab.com/).
+GitLab.com users [can use it for free](http://doc.gitlab.com/ce/ci/quick_start/README.html).
 It integrates fully with GitLab, so you can easily see the build status of any branch, commit or merge request and run your deployments automatically after!